What 100 Calories Actually Looks LikeArticle posted in: Diet & Nutrition

 8. One and 1/3 hard-boiled eggs or 1/3 of a slice of pizza

 It’s sad but true—100 calories of pizza is equivalent to about 1/3 of a slice.
 Not very filling, huh?
 Try having about one and 1/3 hard-boiled eggs.
-This snack will be sure to fill you up with its protein-packed deliciousness.
+This healthy snack will be sure to fill you up with its protein-packed deliciousness.
 Don’t forget to sprinkle some salt on for some extra flavor.

 9. One full whole grain english muffin or ½ of medium bagel